popphp/pop-storage/README.md

 --------

 By default, there are 3 available adapters.
 All of the adapters share the same interface and are interchangeable.
-Other adapters can be created, as long as they use the same `Pop\Storage\StorageInterface`.
+Other adapters can be created, as long as they implement the same `Pop\Storage\StorageInterface`.

 ### AWS S3